Buying a pre-owned vehicle? Buyer beware

-Looking to buy a pre-owned vechicle?
 Keep in mind that older vehicles are often easier to steal as they don't have an effective anti-theft device built in.
-All new vehicles built in Canada after Sept 2007, must now be equipped with anti-theft engine immobilizers.
+All new vehicles built in Canada after September 2007 must now be equipped with anti-theft engine immobilizers.

 Signs to look for when buying a vehicle

-- Make sure that the Vehicle Identification Number (VIN) on the dashboard identification plate matches that on the vehicle registration form and that it has not been tampered with.
-Signs of tampered VIN numbers: Loose rivets, mismatched rivets, screws in place of rivets, scratched numbers on the VIN, tape, glue or paint over the VIN;
+Make sure that the Vehicle Identification Number (VIN) on the dashboard identification plate matches the vehicle registration form, and that it has not been tampered with.
+Signs of tampered VIN numbers include: loose rivets, mismatched rivets, screws in place of rivets, scratched numbers on the VIN, tape, glue or paint over the VIN;

 Why are vehicles stolen in the first place?

-- To Sell The Vehicle.
-Often thieves will take your car out of the Province or Country.
-Identification numbers may be altered or removed, ownership certificates forged.
+To sell the vehicle.
+Often thieves will take your car out of the province or country.
+Identification numbers may be altered or removed.
+Ownership certificates may be forged.

 Invest in at least one anti-theft device.
 There are numerous anti-theft devices on the market.
 These include:

 - Electronic Engine Immobilizers